astronomer/docs/astro/astro-support.md

 ## Book office hours

 If you don't require break-fix support, Astronomer recommends scheduling a meeting with the Astronomer Data Engineering team during office hours.
-In an office hour meeting, you can ask questions, make feature requests, or get expert advice for your data pipelines.
+In an office hours meeting, you can ask questions, make feature requests, or get expert advice for your data pipelines.

 For more information about booking an office hour meeting, see [Book an office hours appointment](office-hours.md#book-an-office-hours-appointment).